High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: High-dimensional high-frequency regression

-where the subscript $0$ represents the true parameters, $\mathcal{A}_i$ is a martingale difference defined in \eqref{def-a}, and $R_i$ is a negligible remaining error term (see Theorem \ref{Thm3}).
-We note that the debiasing scheme is usually employed to derive asymptotic normality and to conduct the confidence interval construction or hypothesis test \citep{javanmard2018debiasing, van2014asymptotically, zhang2014confidence}.
-However, we adopt the debiasing scheme to improve the integrated beta estimation.
-Specifically, the debiasing scheme helps enjoy the law of large number property when averaging the instantaneous beta estimators.
-The integrated beta estimator is defined by
+where the subscript $0$ represents the true parameter values, $\mathcal{A}_i$ is a martingale difference defined in \eqref{def-a} in Appendix \ref{SEC-proof}, and $R_i$ is a negligible remaining error term (see Theorem \ref{Thm3}).
+We note that the debiasing scheme is usually employed to derive asymptotic normality and to conduct the confidence interval construction or hypothesis testing \citep{javanmard2018debiasing, van2014asymptotically, zhang2014confidence}.
+However, we adopt the debiasing scheme to improve the integrated coefficient estimation.
+Specifically, the debiasing scheme helps enjoy the law of large numbers property when averaging the instantaneous coefficient estimators.
+The integrated coefficient estimator is defined by

-As discussed above, the debiasing scheme helps improve the element-wise convergence rate of the debiased Dantzig integrated beta estimator.
-However, the debiased Dantzig integrated beta estimator does not satisfy the sparsity condition \eqref{sparsity_beta} due to the bias adjustment.
-To accommodate the sparsity of the integrated beta, we apply the thresholding scheme as follows:
+As discussed above, the debiasing scheme helps improve the elementwise convergence rate of the debiased Dantzig integrated coefficient estimator.
+However, the debiased Dantzig integrated coefficient estimator does not satisfy the sparsity condition \eqref{sparsity_beta} due to the bias adjustment.
+To accommodate the sparsity of the integrated coefficient, we apply the thresholding scheme as follows: